griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 Give your application a test run.
 In the results you will see an ImageGenerationTask getting run, and then information on the image size and where it's written out.
 Here's a section of the resulting log.
 I've highlighted the log information of the file being written.

 !!! info
     Notice the image name _is not_ in the `Output` text.
 Currently that's information available that doesn't pass back from the image generation text.
-However, I'll demonstrate how to get later in this section.
+However, I'll demonstrate how to get it later in this section.

 ```text hl_lines="5-6"
 [12/16/23 17:58:27] INFO     PromptTask Create Prompt Task